 You can actually solve most of the problems with the Ghibli Museum Tokyo by spending more money (yay!).

-But seriously, this tour on Viator removes the complete hassle and stress of buying tickets.
+But seriously, the Insights Into Ghibli tour from Viator removes the complete hassle and stress of buying tickets.
 You’re guaranteed tickets when you book this tour (so it’s also a good back up option if you did really want to go, but the museum is sold out on your dates!).
+Well… used to be, this tour is no longer available as of May 2024…

 Or, this tour on Viator also takes care of the annoyance of getting to the Ghibli Museum.
 The tour picks you up in downtown Tokyo, and takes you on an air conditioned bus to the museum.